 We suggest you contact your general practitioner and consult the recommendations of the CDC.

-Vaccines: there are no mandatory vaccines to enter Costa Rica but the yellow fever vaccine is recommended.
+Vaccines: The Yellow fever vaccine is recommended.
 You should also renew the hepatitis A and B, tetanus and whooping cough vaccinations.

 Hygiene: the country is fairly safe when it comes to hygiene.
 Water is drinkable in the cities (not in the countryside).